-I. This Grading System may be applied to courses undertaken in the context of taught programmes or otherwise, but shall not apply to the degrees of B.Phil., M.Phil., or doctoral degrees by research or published work.
+I. This Grading System may be applied to courses undertaken in the context of taught programs or otherwise, but shall not apply to research masters degrees or doctoral degrees by research or published work.

 II.
 This Grading System may be replaced by an alternative acceptable system used by a partner institution in the case of Joint Awards.
 It may also be decided by the Senate that a particular award or group of awards are exempt from the use of the grading system.

 III.
 The overall grades awarded by the University are based on the traditional Anglophone academic system.
-These grades will be shown on diploma supplements and used to calculate overall results for modules.
+These grades will be shown on transcripts and used to calculate overall results for modules.

 IV.
 The grades awarded are as follows: